alexreardon/sink/docs/learning-typescript.md

 - `in` operator: `[K in O]` `[Key in Object]`.
 Used for mapped types (see below)
 - `+` or `-`: or `readonly` or `?`: addition and subtraction and readonly and optional modifiers (see below)
 - `is`: type guard for function return types.
 Used in type guard functions (see below)

+## Interfaces vs Types

+An interface can extend a type `interface X extends InterfaceB, typeA{}` A type can extend an interface `type X = type A & InterfaceB` Interface cannot extend a union type (it needs to know what it is exactly) You can redeclare interface to extend it.
+It merges it.
+This is why it is good for authors to mark public interfaces as interfaces so they can be extended through redeclaration

+`types` can have unions, `interfaces` cannot.

 ## Utilities